What parents need to know

 Parents Need to Know

-Parents need to know that Ivy + bean is a multiple award-winning book about making a new friend, learning about differences, and sharing an adventure.
-On the surface these girls appear very different.
-One wears dresses and reads books, the other has a sassy mouth and likes to get dirty.
+Parents need to know that Ivy + Bean is a multiple award-winning book about making a new friend, learning about differences, and sharing an adventure.
+On the surface these girls appear to be very different.
+One wears dresses and reads books; the other has a sassy mouth and likes to get dirty.
 Some sibling issues occur, including fights with an older sister, stealing her money, playing tricks on her, and calling her names, such as "tightwad."
-With its oversized print, frequent black-and-white illustrations, and easy-to-follow plot, this first book in a consistenly funny and engaging series is a great beginning chapter book for kids who are just emerging from early readers.
+With its oversize print, frequent black-and-white illustrations, and easy-to-follow plot, this first book in a consistently funny and engaging series is a great starter chapter book for kids just emerging from being early readers.

 What's the story?

 Seven-year-old Bean gets caught playing a trick on her older sister and manages to escape thanks to the help of an unlikely ally: a "quiet" neighbor girl named Ivy.
 Then Ivy takes Bean to a secret hideout and reveals she's a witch-in-training.
 When Ivy offers to cast a "dancing spell" on Bean's older sister, Bean is thrilled.
 As the girls work together on their plan, a friendship is born.

 Is it any good?